EMERSON CREEK WIND PROJECT PROFILE

 - Will create up to 15 permanent jobs at a local operations and maintenance facility

-Rural Erie, Huron, and Seneca Counties were selected by Apex Clean Energy after a thorough examination of many candidate sites within Ohio for the following reasons:
+Rural Erie and Huron Counties were selected by Apex Clean Energy after a thorough examination of many candidate sites within Ohio for the following reasons: